norcams/iaas/docs/team/operations/patching.rst

 Patching controller-08
 -------------------------

-The node controller-08 (04 in test-01) is usually running virtual nodes that are not critical to the operation of Openstack, and controller-08 can therefore be patched and rebooted outside of a maintenance window.
+The node controller-08 is usually running virtual nodes that are not critical to the operation of Openstack, and controller-08 can therefore be patched and rebooted outside of a maintenance window.